diegoborbadev/digpedia/Concepts/SOLID/SRP.md

 }
 ```

 The `Book` class should only handle the book properties, but, it violates the *SRP* because it has **two responsibilities: managing the book properties and printing the text to the console**.
-The `isWordInText` method should be in a different class, for example, in a `BookPrinter` class:
+The `printTextToConsole` method should be in a different class, for example, in a `BookPrinter` class:

 ```java
 public class BookPrinter {